mlubinsky/mlubinsky.github.com/ml2/README.md

 It trains a large number of "strong" learners in parallel.
 A strong learner is a model that's relatively unconstrained.
-Bagging then combines all the strong learners together in order to "smooth out" their predictions.
+Bagging then combines all the strong learners together in order to "smooth out" their predictions.\

+### Boosting
 Boosting attempts to improve the predictive flexibility of simple models.

 It trains a large number of "weak" learners in sequence.